 This is the first time I've read Invisible Man or Ralph Ellison.
-It is a modernist, existential, first person narrative of - the invisible man - he is never named.
+It is a modernist, existential, first person narrative of - the invisible man - who is never named.
 It is the agonizing tale of an African-American man, set mostly in 1930s, Harlem, New York.

 My rating: 4 of 5 stars